NHS, Inc.: History

-Logo and Screaming Hand Graphic
+Logo and Screaming Hand graphic

 The company's logo is a red dot with the words "Santa Cruz" written in angular capital letters diagonally across it.
 A distinctive feature of the logo is the use of a triangle to form the letter 'A'.
 The logo was designed by Jim Phillips in 1978.
 In the original version of the logo the red "dot" was elliptical but this was later changed to a circle.

 The "Screaming Hand", designed by Jim Phillips Sr. in 1985, is the main graphic associated with the Santa Cruz brand.
 The hand image has become a skateboarding icon and is recognized widely throughout the skateboarding community; in 2015–16, its 30th anniversary was celebrated with a touring exhibition.
 As of February 2013, Phillips's son Jimbo also designs artwork for the Santa Cruz brand.

-A controversy arose in February 2013, following Jeremy Scott showing clothing and accessories at New York Fashion Week that featured designs very similar to the Phillipses' on clothing designed by Jeremy Scott.
+In February 2013, Jeremy Scott showed clothing and accessories at New York Fashion Week that featured designs very similar to the Phillipses' on clothing designed by Jeremy Scott.
 There was an outcry from Santa Cruz artists, as well as the skateboarding sub-culture, and Denike stated:

 It's obvious to us, the Phillips family, the fans of Jim Phillips Sr. and Jimbo Phillips, and fans of the brand Santa Cruz Skateboards, as well as many in the global skateboard and skate art community that there is clear and obvious infringement by Mr. Scott.

 The matter was settled in September with Scott admitting error and the items being destroyed.